AlexSandilands/Sublime/README.md

 For Windows:

-Just copy the files into "C:Users/User/AppData/Roaming/Sublime Text 2/Packages/Theme - Default/" Make a backup file of Default.sublime-theme if you want.
+-Just copy the files into "C:Users/User/AppData/Roaming/Sublime Text 2/Packages/Theme - Default/".
+Make a backup file of Default.sublime-theme if you want.